-It is also written by imam tahawi that the people of first opinion hold this hadith as evidence.
+It is also written by imam tahawi that the people of the first opinion hold this hadith as evidence.
 Because it is narrated from Abu Ishaq through Israel.

 He narrates from Abu Barda who narrates from his father.
-That the Prophet Muhammad (pbuh) said that, now the evidence against them is that according to their rules it is not correct to use this hadith as proof because those people who have stronger memory than Israel, like Sufyan and Shu’bah, have narrated it ‘munqati’an’ (broken) from Abu Ishaq.
+That the Prophet Muhammad (PBUH) said that, now the evidence against them is that according to their rules it is not correct to use this hadith as proof because those people who have stronger memory than Israel, like Sufyan and Shu’bah, have narrated it ‘munqati’an’ (broken) from Abu Ishaq.

-Dr. Maulana Fadhal Ahmad’s Comentary
+Dr. Maulana Fadhal Ahmad’s Commentary

 If any woman marries without the consent of her guardian then her marriage is void.
 Her marriage is void.
 Her marriage is void.
 If he cohabits with her then for her is the dower as the man enjoyed her.
 And if her awliya dispute with each other than the ruler is the wali of the one who has no wali

 Then point which is to be noted is that if a man cohabits with women than she will get a dower.
 But dower is something which is given to the wife.
-If the nikah has been invalid just like the shafi says.
-Then it is a case of zina and zina cannot be legalized by giving dower.
+If the nikah has been invalid just like the Shafi says.
+Then it is a case of Zina and Zina cannot be legalized by giving dower.

 Evidence From Holly Quran